scottyviscosity/the-harsh-north/factions.md

 - **Capital:** Bjarkoy
 - **Main Settlements:** Finnsvik, Rost, Steinvik, Tiurivik
-- **Famous Clans & Minor Tribes:**
+- **Famous Clans & Minor Clans:**
   - Finns (Finnsvik)
   - Iceblade (Tiurivik)
-  - Tribe of the Hound (Fjirgard)
+  - Clan of the Hound (Fjirgard)
 - **Heroes:** Scyla Anfinngrim, Sigismund, Styr Windrunner

 ### Varg
 <img src="https://static.wikia.nocookie.net/totalwarhammer_gamepedia/images/c/c2/Wh_main_nor_varg_256.png/revision/latest/scale-to-width-down/256?cb=20160601173315" width="100"/>

-Vargs were originally nomad tribes that wandered in the most northern parts of Norsca.
+Vargs were originally nomad clans that wandered in the most northern parts of Norsca.
 They settled in the open lands and tundra from near shores of the Sea of Chaos; an area called the Norscveg Plain.
 This is very rough land with extreme weather, especially during long, dark and very cold winter months.
 Along with their herds of Reindeer, these plains team with Beastmen, Giants, Warped Monsters and mighty Mammoths.

 Vargs fought hard for these lands for many generations.
 In time Vargs established a few strongholds, fortified settlements called "borgs".
-Even now many clans and smaller tribes live nomadic life in the vast northern tundra.
+Even now many clans and smaller clans live nomadic life in the vast northern tundra.

-Vargs have old grudges against the Kurgan tribes on the other side of the Kraken Sea (most northern part of Sea of Chaos).
+Vargs have old grudges against the Kurgan clans on the other side of the Kraken Sea (most northern part of Sea of Chaos).
 During winter when the sea is frozen and can be traversed en masse, both sides mount great raids in an effort to get the upper hand in the annual struggle.
 Many such battles have taken place on the Icy fields of Drergen Mort, which is situated on the top of the Norsca.

 - **Capital:** Novgoborg
 - **Main Settlements:** Aldeigborg, Arothborg, Galdariborg
-- **Famous Clans & Minor Tribes:**
+- **Famous Clans & Minor Clans:**
   - Sortsvinaer (Novgoborg)
 - **Heroes:** Morkar the Uniter, Sigismund, Styrkaar of the Sortsvinaer